 - Some people, when they marry, each already have children with the same or similar names.

 Before you make any corrections or merge any duplicates, look carefully at the birth and death information of the apparent duplicates.
 Watch out for multiple births and blended families.
-It is also helpful to examine the sources and reason statements to make sure that the records are about the same person.
+Examine the sources and reason statements to make sure that the records are about the same person.

 Duplicate records in Family Tree